usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 the context of physical accessibility under title II.
-In that context, a public entity is not required to exceed the applicable design requirements of the ADA Standards even if certain wheelchairs or other power-driven mobility devices require a greater degree of accessibility than the ADA Standards provide.
-204 The entity may still be required, however, to make other modifications to how it provides a program, service, or activity, where necessary to provide access for a specific individual.
+In that context, a public entity is not required to exceed the applicable design requirements of the ADA Standards even if certain wheelchairs or other power-driven mobility devices require a greater degree of accessibility than the ADA Standards provide. {% fn 204 %} The entity may still be required, however, to make other modifications to how it provides a program, service, or activity, where necessary to provide access for a specific individual.
 For example, where an individual with a disability cannot physically access a program provided in a building that